New Patients (650) 489-4620

 Tooth Extraction Aftercare

 Taking proper care of the extraction site is essential for it to heal properly.
 We’ll give you detailed aftercare instructions before you leave the office after your procedure.
 Be sure to follow them exactly for the best results.
 Icing the area helps with both pain and swelling.
-We may prescribe you antibiotics to reduce the risk of infection at the site.
-This is especially pertinent when you have a complex extraction where an incision has to be made in the gum tissue.

 Tooth Extraction FAQs